plausible/website/_changes/setup-enhanced-measurements-effortlessly.md

 We’ll provide an updated code snippet, so you won’t need to handle the code yourself.

-You can also update these settings anytime by clicking "Review Installation" on the General page of your Site Settings.
+You can also update these settings anytime by clicking "Review Installation" on the General page of your "Site Settings".

 ![Setting up enhanced measurements in Plausible with a simple checklist](/uploads/plausible-enable-optional-measurements.png "Setting up enhanced measurements in Plausible with a simple checklist")